-Indians top Twins 5-3 in 10 innings on Luplow 2-run homer
+Indians top Twins 5-3 in 10 innings on Luplow’s 2-run homer

 Eddie Rosario doubled home Hernández with two outs in the sixth, then came around on Franmil Reyes’ single to pull Cleveland even at 2.
 Rosario spent his first six seasons with the Twins before signing with the Indians on Feb.
 4.

+“The only difference so far is it’s been colder than I expected in Cleveland,” he said.

-Josh Naylor tied his career high with three hits and Rosario had two, while Indians catcher Roberto Pérez stole his first base since Aug.
+Josh Naylor tied his career high with three hits and Rosario had two.
+Indians catcher Roberto Pérez stole his first base since Aug.
 11, 2018.
-It was Pérez’s second theft in eight seasons.

-Alex Kirilloff doubled for his first major league hit for the Twins, who reinstated shortstop Andrelton Simmons from the COVID-19 injured list before the game.
+Alex Kirilloff doubled for his first major league hit for the Twins, who reinstated shortstop Andrelton Simmons from the COVID-19 injured list.

 OPPOSING VIEWS